PowerShell/PowerShell/docs/building/internals.md

 The NuGet package for `pwrshplugin.dll` is `psrp.windows`, and the NuGet package for `libpsl-native` is `libpsl`.

-### psrp.windows
+### Windows packages: PSRP.Windows and PowerShell.Core.Instrumentation

-To build `pwrshplugin.dll`, you need to install Visual Studio 2017 and run `Start-PSBootstrap -BuildWindowsNative` to install the prerequisites.
+To build `pwrshplugin.dll` and `PowerShell.Core.Instrumentation.dll`, you need to install Visual Studio 2017 and run `Start-PSBootstrap -BuildWindowsNative` to install the prerequisites.

 Ensure the following individual components are selected: